 - ultimatums to end all communication from every member if the person with the substance use disorder doesn’t enter a rehabilitation or treatment program

 There are four types of interventions: simple, crisis, classical and family system.

-- Crisis intervention addresses hazardous behaviors like reckless driving, violence or particularly high-risk drug use.
+- Crisis intervention is used to address hazardous, precarious behaviors like reckless driving, violence or severe drug addiction.

 - Family system interventions focus on all the family members.
-They examine addiction in the context of family dysfunction while attempting to convince everyone involved to seek help in modifying their behaviors.
+They attempt to convince family members to change their behaviors because addiction and family violence often create dysfunctional environments.
+For this reason, everyone involved will need help in modifying their behaviors.